Please note:

 Conestoga's teaching faculty are passionate educators who bring extensive credentials and English language teaching experience across a variety of English language programs.

 Conestoga's TESL program meets and exceeds the standards of TESL Canada and TESL Ontario.
 Part 1 is recognized by TESL Canada (Standard I).
 Part 2 is recognized by TESL Canada (Standard II) and by TESL Ontario.
+As a graduate from parts 1 and 2 of the program, you are able to apply for the TESL Canada (Standard II) and TESL Ontario OCELT and ICTEAL certifications.

 The program is offered full-time in class or part-time online.